DmnUAll/YourDailyQuote/README.md

 <img src="https://user-images.githubusercontent.com/82824022/211313268-21f447a5-d5d8-4510-a210-ebff969aae90.PNG" width=30% height=30%>  <img src="https://user-images.githubusercontent.com/82824022/211313253-333da18f-f045-4acb-afe7-f3f0446b1b01.PNG" width=30% height=30%>
 </p>

-This project was the eighth app writen by myself.\
 The main functionality that was applied in this project:
 - JSON parsing
 - URLSession